 IMBA posts frequent news and action alerts on our site that provide action steps for individuals who want to get involved.
-To stay connected with the key issues affecting mountain biking, keep your contact information up to date and sign up to recieve monthly email newsletters that are tailored to where you live so that you don't miss out on local events and new trail projects.
+To stay connected with the key issues affecting mountain biking, keep your contact information up to date and sign up to receive monthly email newsletters that are tailored to where you live so that you don't miss out on local events and new trail projects.

 Share Your Favorite Trails

 MTBProject.com is a next-generation mountain bike guide and trail map website that IMBA is collaborating on with Shimano and Adventure Projects, LLC.
 The robust platform for online mapping displays the known trails in any given area, complete with elevation profiles, full GPS routes, photos, detailed ride info, and recognition for the local IMBA chapter or affiliated organization that stewards each trail.
 Use it to find great rides, and upload trail information to help expand and improve the site.
 It's easy!